 - Others: sector-specific taxes may apply and certain environmental taxes can also be applicable to some companies.

 There is no stamp duty or capital duty and no transfer tax.

-Our lawyers in Romania can provide complete details on the taxes that apply to companies and also to individuals, should you be interested in this additional information.
+Our lawyers are experts in company formation in Romania and can provide complete details on the taxes that apply to companies and also to individuals, should you be interested in this additional information.

-Question: What are the accounting and reporting requirements for companies in Romania?
+The accounting and reporting requirements for companies in Romania

 Another issue that may be of interest to investors who choose to open a company in Romania is the accounting reporting requirement applicable to their business form.
 As previously mentioned, the two most commonly used business forms are the private and the public limited companies and these are subject to certain reporting and accounting requirements.

 The tax year in Romania is generally the same as the calendar year, however, companies can choose to have is match the financial accounting one.
 Companies are required to file separate returns, as consolidated ones are not allowed.

 Quarterly income tax reporting is applicable and a final computation taxes place at the end of the year when the declarations submitted to the authorities and the tax payment is made.
 This final payment is to be made by the 25th of the third month after the end of the tax year, in most cases the 25th of March (for those companies that have the tax year match the calendar one).